mobile-dev-inc/maestro-docs/getting-started/installing-maestro/windows.md

 ## 1. Install WSL 2 <a href="#0215" id="0215"></a>

-With recent Windows 11, Microsoft have made it pretty easy to install Windows Subsystem For Linux aka WSL
+With recent Windows 11, Microsoft has made it pretty easy to install Windows Subsystem for Linux, aka WSL.

-In order to install WSL, open Powershell As Administrator and run following command:
+In order to install WSL, open PowerShell as administrator and run the following command:

 ```bash
 wsl --install